Xingtai County

 Xingtai County (邢台县 (刑台縣 or 邢臺縣, Xíngtái Xiàn)) was a former county administered by the prefecture-level city of the same name, in the southwest of Hebei province, China, bordering Shanxi province to the west.
 It surrounds the two core districts of Xingtai on all sides except the south, though its seat of government is located in neighbouring Qiaodong District.
 The county has a population of 450,000 residing in an area of 1983 km2.
 It's now split between Xindu and Xiangdu districts.

+History

+Following the Xinhai Revolution and the collapse of the Qing dynasty, Shunde Prefecture (Chinese: 顺德府) was abolished in 1912, and the territory was reorganized as Xingtai County.

 Administrative divisions

 The county administers 1 subdistrict, 13 towns, and 6 townships.